Skip to main content

 • Employment letter from your Mexican employer (or offer letter if hired locally)

-• Proof of income (last 3 months of payslips, or employer’s financial statement showing ability to pay)
+• Proof of income (last 3 months of payslips, or the employer documentation the consulate requests)

 • Confirm start date and first-day logistics